-If you are unsure about anything in the lead up to your walk please don’t hesitate to get in touch with our office or send us an email.
+If you are unsure about anything in the lead up to your walk, please don’t hesitate to call our office or send us an email.

 Frequently asked questions

-Following are a few frequently asked questions about the Cradle Mountain Huts Overland Track Walk you may find useful.
+The following are a few frequently asked questions about the Cradle Mountain Huts Overland Track Walk that you may find useful.

 How often do trips depart?

 Our groups have exclusive use of the only private hut accommodation along the Overland Track.
-Each hut has been discreetly located off the main trail and offers a hot shower, drying room and a dining and lounge area.
+Each hut has been discreetly located off the main trail and offers hot showers, a drying room and a dining and lounge area.
 The huts have 5 twin rooms with comfortable beds.

-Each trip requires a minimum of four and a maximum of ten guests on each departure.
+Each trip requires a minimum of 4 and a maximum of 10 guests.
 All accommodation is twin share.

 How much weight do we carry?